0

 External Developers

 When you think about your mind, what comes to mind?
-What kind of mind do you have?
-What has shaped your mind?
-What controls your mind?
-Did you know that your mind’s influence is not just how God made you, but there are outside influences?
+How would you describe your mind?
+What has shaped you mentally?
+What controls your headspace?
+Do you know what influences your thinking?
+It is not just how God made you, but there are outside influences.
 People, worldviews, culture, memories, and life circumstances form the content of your mind.
-That which shapes your mind also manages it.
+That which shapes your mind also manages your mind.
 Because we are not self-reliant, independent beings, we subject our minds to these external developers.

-We have choices.
+Thus, we have choices.
 We can determine what type of subordinate mind we want.
-There is the mind of Adam.
-There is the mind of Christ.
-Of course, there is the hybrid mind, which is a unique mixture of Adam and Christ.
-When the new believer receives the mind of Christ, he does not separate from his “former manner of life,” which I’m calling the hybrid mind.
-He hopes to put off that deceitful mind and renew it into something that acts like the mind of Christ.
+There is the mind of Adam, and there is the mind of Christ.
+Of course, between these two, there is the hybrid mind, which is a unique mixture of Adam and Christ.
+When the new believer receives the mind of Christ at his new birth, it does not decouple him from his former manner of life, which I’m calling the hybrid mind.
+He hopes to gradually put off that deceitful, troubling mind and renew it more and more into the mind of Christ.

 To put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness (Ephesians 4:22-24).